Step aside, chronic cardio: compound dumbbell exercises are making a comeback when it comes to serious (and lasting) fat loss.

 Common Mistakes

-- Begin with feet shoulder width apart, lowering your dumbbells to the floor by bending at the hips and knees.
+• Begin with feet shoulder-width apart, lowering your dumbbells to the floor by bending at the hips and knees.
 This is your starting position.

-- Begin to thrust upward, bringing the weights to your shoulders as you squat and push up to standing, further thrusting the dumbbells overhead into a press.
+• Begin to thrust upward, bringing the weights to your shoulders as you squat and push up to standing, further thrusting the dumbbells overhead into a press.

-- Return to starting position and repeat.
+• Return to the starting position and repeat.

-4. Renegade Row
+4. Dumbbell Renegade Row

 Renegade rows are fantastic for sculpting the entire core, including the deep inner muscles of the transverse abdominis, along with the back and biceps.